 We are keen to encourage collaboration and debate by representing a wide range of views, and welcome submissions from teachers, researchers, teacher educators, and all others engaged in supporting educators and the education system.
 Impact includes contributions in the following formats:

-Each issue of Impact is themed, but we are also open to any submissions which have particular relevance for classroom practice; this enables Impact to include timely research, even where this does not fit in the current theme.
 We run a relatively short publishing schedule, with calls for papers usually being issued 4-6 months before publication of an issue.
 Initial calls for papers require a title and short abstract, which is then reviewed.
-Full submissions are then requested, with submissions being peer-reviewed and returned for revision before approved final articles are published in the print and / or online versions of Impact..
+Full submissions are then requested, with submissions being peer-reviewed and returned for revision before approved final articles are published in the print and / or online versions of Impact.